Robert Jackson (Wantage MP)

 Robert Victor Jackson (born 24 September 1946) is a British politician.
 He was a Member of the European Parliament (MEP) from 1979 to 1984 and member of parliament (MP) for Wantage from 1983 to 2005, having been elected as a Conservative; however, he joined the Labour Party in 2005.

 Early life

 Jackson was raised in Nkana, Northern Rhodesia (now Zambia), where his father worked on the copper mines.
-He was educated at Falcon College in Rhodesia and St Edmund Hall, Oxford, where he rose to the presidency of the Oxford Union.
+He was educated at Falcon College in Southern Rhodesia (now Zimbabwe), and St Edmund Hall, Oxford, where he rose to the presidency of the Oxford Union.
 He was then elected to a fellowship of All Souls College, Oxford, one of the UK's most prestigious academic distinctions.
 He had worked as a political advisor to senior ministers prior to being elected and also as political advisor to the Governor of Rhodesia, Lord Soames, during its transition to independence as Zimbabwe.
 He edited the Round Table Journal from 1970 to 1974.